Central Maluku Regency: National Park and Nature Reserve

 The northern part of Central Seram includes the Manusela National Park, which covers an area of 133,000 hectares.
 Four villages - Manusela, Ilena Maraina, Selumena and Kanike - form an enclave within the National Park.
 Further along Seram's northern coast to the west of the National Park is situated the Wae Mual Nature Reserve, covering another 35,800 hectares and now a part of the National Park.

+Transport

+Central Maluku Regency has developed sea and air transportation infrastructure to support regional connectivity and accessibility.
+The regency has one national port, Banda Neira Port in Banda District, three regional ports at Wahai, Amahai, and Tulehu, and a number of local ports throughout the regency.
+Air transportation is served by three airports: Amahai Airport in Amahai District, Wahai Airport in North Seram District, and Bandanaira Airport in Banda District.